bagisto/bagisto-docs/src/advanced/common-pitfalls.md

 npm run build
 ```

-Each package with frontend assets (Admin, Shop) has its own `vite.config.js`.
+Each package with frontend assets (Admin, Shop, Installer) has its own `vite.config.js`, and each build is run from that package's directory.
 The root `vite.config.js` handles the main application assets.

-### Tailwind CSS Purging
+### Missing Tailwind Classes

-If custom Tailwind classes don't appear in production, ensure your Blade file paths are included in the relevant `tailwind.config.js` content array.
-Tailwind only includes classes that appear in scanned files.
+Tailwind only emits classes it finds while scanning source files.
+On the current development version (Tailwind 4) the scan root is the `source("../../../")` argument at the top of each package's `app.css`, which covers the package's `src/` directory, so a class used only in a file outside the package (a theme in `resources/themes`, another package) is not generated; a class built at runtime needs a `@source inline(...)` entry.
+On Bagisto 2.4 (Tailwind 3) the equivalent is the `content` array in `tailwind.config.js` and the `safelist`.
+Icon classes are declared in `app.css` too, so an icon name that is not in the `@theme` block renders blank.

 ## Caching Issues